-There is segmentation in the data intelligence space by industry verticals where specific domain expertise is important for success.
-Altair's primary data intelligence customer base is banks, credit unions, health care, and other financial services organizations along with finance departments across most industries including manufacturing.
-As we cross sell into Altair traditional manufacturing customer accounts, we are targeting both the finance departments, leveraging the expertise of our financial markets sales and technical teams, as well as engineering departments looking to apply data intelligence to improve designs, manufacturing, and in-service operations.
+There is segmentation in the data analytics space by industry verticals where specific domain expertise is important for success.
+Altair's primary data analytics customer base is banks, credit unions, health care, and other financial services organizations along with finance departments across most industries including manufacturing.
+As we cross sell into Altair traditional manufacturing customer accounts, we are targeting both the finance departments, leveraging the expertise of our financial markets sales and technical teams, as well as engineering departments looking to apply data analytics to improve designs, manufacturing, and in-service operations.
 We intend to leverage our existing direct and indirect sales channels in order to support greater market opportunities.

-High Performance Cloud Computing Solutions
+High Performance Computing Solutions

 Altair's HPC solutions are sold by our global strategic sales force with sales overlay support from Altair HPC sales specialists and application engineers.
-We have original equipment manufacturer, or OEM, arrangements for these solutions with most of the major hardware companies when they sell new computer systems.
+We have original equipment manufacturer, or OEM, arrangements for these solutions with most of the major hardware companies.
 We believe these arrangements reduce competition, grow our market share and improve sales efficiency.